dd32/td-gh-ex/README.txt

 - French (thanks to Laurent Measson)
 - Brazilian (thanks to Pedro Spoladore)
 - Spanish (thanks to José Marín)
-- German (thanks to Frank Weichbrodt)
+- German (thanks to Frank Weichbrodt and Markus Liebl)
+- Czech (thanks to Jirka Knapek and Ivan)

 More Information and Support